How elite pitchers have fared after having Tommy John surgery - The Boston Globe

 TOMMY JOHN

-Using John as an example is cheating a bit since, of course, he underwent the procedure that came to take his name back in 1974.
-But it’s worth remembering his profile, if only to recall the pioneer whose career success made the surgery palatable to generations of pitchers who followed him.
+Using John as an example is cheating a bit, of course, since he underwent the procedure that came to bear his name back in 1974.
+But it’s worth remembering his profile, if only to recall the pioneer whose success made the surgery palatable to generations of pitchers who followed him.

+John decided to take the plunge and undergo a novel procedure to repair his ulnar collateral ligament at the end of the 1974 season, in which he went 13-3 with a 2.59 ERA as a 31-year-old.

 JOHN SMOLTZ